 We started at the Virupaksha Temple and continued to the Hemakuta Hill.

-Afterwards, we went to the Badavilinga Temple, Underground Shiva Temple and the Royal Enclosure.
+Afterward, we went to the Badavilinga Temple, Underground Shiva Temple, and the Royal Enclosure.

 After lunch, we headed to Sri Krishna Temple and to Kadalekalu Ganesha.
 Our tour ended at the Sree Surya Narayana Temple.